MENTAL WELL-BEING DURING ISOLATION

 SCOPE

-Secondary Data Analysis: Previous space missions' psychological interventions, coping mechanisms for IC, human and plant sensory experimentation, and psychoactive medicine.
+Secondary Data Analysis: Review previous space missions’ psychological interventions, coping mechanisms for PRIC, human and plant sensory experiments, and biogenic compounds known to modulate affective and stress-regulatory neural pathways.

-Design and Development: Biotech psychological system that functions as both an autonomous mental health monitor and a therapeutic ally, providing real-time guidance to support astronauts’ mental well-being during long duration space missions.
+Translational Application: Develop a biotech psychological system that functions as both an autonomous mental health monitor and a therapeutic ally, providing real-time guidance to support astronauts’ mental well-being during long-duration space missions.

 THEORIES

-Robotic Biomorphism: A design approach that uses biomorphic electronic systems which emulate natural forms and interactions to reduce stress and foster connection in isolated and confined environments.
+• Robotic Biomorphism: Applies biomorphic design principles to electronic and robotic systems to emulate natural forms and interactions, reducing stress and fostering connection in isolated and confined environments.

 METHODS